robballou/wiki.robballou.com/quotes.md

 "[Y]ou're everything we jointly abominate.
 The essence of what we're committed to destroy." – Do Androids Dream of Electric Sheep?, Philip K Dick

 "I thought as much, sir, when you mentioned rabbits.
 The thing about rabbits, sir, is that everybody has one.
 I'd like to see you step up to the goat-class where I feel you belong.
 Frankly you look more like a goat man to me." – Do Androids Dream of Electric Sheep?, Philip K Dick

+"You will be required to do wrong no matter where you go.
+It is the basic condition of life, to be required to violate your own identity.
+At some time, every create which lives must do so.
+It is the ultimate shadow, the defeat of creation; this is the curse at work, the curse that feeds on all life.
+Everywhere in the universe." – Do Androids Dream of Electric Sheep?, Philip K Dick